Electronics Engineering Technology

 - Passed at least one test/exam in the course.
 Passing group work is not sufficient.

-A successful completion of the supplemental will result in a final grade mark of 55% which is the minimum passing grade for the course.
+A successful completion of the supplemental will result in a final grade mark of 55% according to the College policy.

 You will be discontinued at the end of any semester if any of the following apply to you: